VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

-\textit{\OM (Physics)} demonstrated substantial improvements of +7.4 SSIM and +0.6 cPSNR over the \textit{Supervised} baseline and +6.1 SSIM and +0.2 cPSNR over \textit{MRAugment} for in-distribution data.
-As \textit{\OM (Image)} also considerably improves over \textit{Supervised} and \textit{MRAugment}, a dominant mechanism of the benefits is attributed to the consistency training for the in-distribution case.
-For both heavy motion and heavy noise OOD cases, including physics augmentations is vital for robust performance as both \textit{MRAugment} and \textit{\OM (Image)} perform worse, even compared the \textit{Supervised} baseline.
-For heavy motion, we observe an improvement of +7.9 SSIM and +4.8 cPSNR over the \textit{Supervised} and +12.5 SSIM and +7.8 cPSNR over \textit{MRAugment} with \textit{\OM (Physics)} Similarly, for heavy noise, we show an improvement of +2.4 SSIM and +1.1 cPSNR over the Supervised baseline and +8.9 SSIM and +2.5 cPSNR over \textit{MRAugment} with \textit{\OM (Image + Physics)}.
-We note that SSIM is clinically-preferred to cPSNR for quantifying MRI perceptual quality \cite{zbontar2018fastmri}.
+\paragraph{Generalizing to motion and noise corrupted data.} For both heavy motion and noise settings, including physics augmentations is vital for robust performance, as \textit{MRAugment}, \textit{SSDU}, and \textit{\OM (Image)} perform worse, even compared to the \textit{Supervised} baseline.
+For heavy motion, we show an improvement of +0.079 SSIM and +4.8dB cPSNR over the \textit{Supervised} and +0.125 SSIM and +7.8dB cPSNR over \textit{MRAugment} with \textit{\OM (Physics)}.
+Similarly, for heavy noise, we show an improvement of +0.024 SSIM and +1.1dB cPSNR over the Supervised baseline and +0.089 SSIM and +2.5dB cPSNR over \textit{MRAugment} with \textit{\OM (Image + Physics)}.
+In Table~\ref{table:robustnessmridata}, we observe consistent improvements over both \textit{Supervised} and \textit{Aug} baselines for light and heavy motion cases, with a large improvement of +0.106 SSIM and +5.3dB cPSNR with \textit{\OM (Motion)} over \textit{Supervised} for heavy motion-corruptions, demonstrating the strength of our method at varying levels of OOD corruptions at inference time.
+Also, we depict a large improvement of +0.079 SSIM/+0.6dB pSNR with \textit{\OM (Motion)} and +0.084 SSIM/+0.6dB cPSNR with \textit{\OM (Noise)} compared to the supervised baseline for in-distribution data, while none of the \textit{Aug} baselines show any meaningful improvement.
+Similar trends were observed with the 2D fastMRI brain dataset (\cref{app:fastmri-results}).
+Example reconstructions are shown in \cref{fig:image_samples}.